armbian/documentation/docs/User-Guide_Networking.md

 Armbian uses [**Netplan.io**](https://netplan.io/) to describe networking configurations.
 Netplan is a utility to easily configure Linux networking, using a declarative approach.
 If you want to configure your network manually, it is as simple as editing and creating Netplan yaml files (see the yaml configuration reference at the [Netplan docs](https://netplan.readthedocs.io/en/stable/netplan-yaml/)).

-Netplan is used to configure networks on **all** Armbian images, no matter if minimal or desktop, Debian or Ubuntu.
+Netplan is used to configure networks on **all** Armbian images since Release 24.05, no matter if minimal or desktop, Debian or Ubuntu.
 However, the networking backends are different based on if you choose a minimal image or not.

 # Minimal images (networkd)